• Press Room

 Reverse Osmosis

-Reverse osmosis systems have a pre-filter for removing sediment.
-Reverse osmosis is a process that purifies water by using a semipermeable membrane.
+Sediment pre-filters protect reverse osmosis membranes from particle damage that can puncture or clog the delicate filtration membrane.
 This membrane captures salts, metals and dissolved solids that may be present in water.
 The sediment filter in reverse osmosis filters is a pretreatment that protects the system and filters the water.
 Water rejected by the membrane gets drained through a small flow restrictor.
-The flow restrictor pressurizes the membrane to control the recovery rate of the reverse osmosis system.
+The flow restrictor pressurizes the membrane to control the reverse osmosis system’s recovery rate.

 Carbon Filters

 Carbon filters restore the fresh taste of water by filtering out chloramines and chlorine.
 They can filter out sediment, but dirt particles can clog up the carbon filter.
 When clogged, the filter media can be exhausted quickly.
-Sediment filters are less expensive than carbon filters, so they should be installed to pre-filter water and extend the life of your carbon filters.
+Sediment filters are less expensive than carbon filters, so they should be installed and pre-filters to extend the life of your carbon filters.

 Ultraviolet Purification

-Ultraviolet purification systems also use sediment filters.
-This type of system neutralizes threats like parasites, microorganisms and bacteria.
+UV systems require sediment pre-filtration because particles can shield bacteria and microorganisms from UV light exposure.
 The DNA of the affected organisms is damaged using germicidal ultraviolet wavelengths.
 The damage sustained during this process renders the organisms unable to reproduce.
 A 5-micron sediment filter is the best addition to this system to ensure optimal filtration.

 Whole-House Sediment Filtration